-The state board of pharmacy may make administrative inspections of controlled premises in accordance with the following provisions:
+The commission may make administrative inspections of controlled premises in accordance with the following provisions:

 (1) For purposes of this section only, "controlled premises" means: